0

 Supplements and GLP-1

 Scientific understanding of GLP-1 and the roles it plays in promoting a healthy blood glucose response and weight management is on-going.
 As we learn more there are several ways that we can do our part to make sure our body has the tools it needs to operate optimally.
-These include supplementing with select herbs or minerals to promote the production of GLP-1 in addition to incorporating certain food items into our diets for a natural source of support.
+These include supplementing with select herbs or minerals to promote the production of GLP-1 in addition to a healthy diet and exercise routine.

 You be well, now.